cyberark/ansible-conjur-collection/CONTRIBUTING.md

 ## Create Ansible managed nodes

 The Ansible environment will include a control node and a number of managed nodes.
-First, retrieve the API key for the Conjur host representing the control node, then create it:
+First, retrieve the API key for the Secrets Manager host representing the control node, then create it:

 ```sh-session